 Comfortable bed sheets are key to a good night's sleep, but sheets that feel heavenly to one person can be uncomfortable for another.
-Many choices in quality sheets are available for a reasonable price, but shoppers should still do their homework to ensure they buy the best type of bed sheets for their taste and lifestyle.
+Many choices in quality sheets are available for a reasonable price, but shoppers should still do their homework to ensure they buy the best bed sheets for their taste and lifestyle.

-Which brings us to bamboo sheets, a very popular item with a rather misleading name.
+Both percale and sateen sheets are made from cotton that is derived from different, but closely related, species with varying fiber lengths.
+The difference in softness, durability and texture comes when those different fiber lengths are woven and/or brushed in different ways.
+Terms like "Egyptian cotton" are used mainly as a selling point.
+"Bamboo sheets" is another popular but misleading buzz word.
 Bamboo fabrics are actually rayon or rayon blends.
-Many of the claimed environmental and organic benefits of bamboo sheets have been grossly overstated to the point that the Federal Trade Commission has directed retailers to stop labeling and advertising rayon textiles as bamboo and to stop misleading customers about the fabric's supposed antimicrobial and eco-friendly qualities.
-Yes, bamboo sheets are very soft and they get good reviews for softness, but don't be misled -- they're just rayon.
+Many of the claimed environmental and organic benefits of bamboo sheets have been overstated to the point that the Federal Trade Commission has directed retailers to stop labeling and advertising rayon textiles as bamboo and stop misleading customers about the fabric's supposed antimicrobial and eco-friendly qualities.
+Yes, bamboo sheets are very soft, but don't be misled -- they're just rayon.

-Percale sheets are ideal for those who want a crisp, cool feel.
 Percale refers to a common type of weave used in cotton or cotton-blend sheets.
 Woven like a basket with one thread over and one thread under, percale sheets are very breathable and often lighter in weight than other sheets.
 Many users describe them as "crisp," but percale may not feel soft or warm enough for some.

-How we found the best sheets
+How we chose the best bed sheets